3 The theory

 3.3.3 Real-world example of sample means

-In this section I want to demonstrate the variability arising from the underying mathematics of probabilities that affect sampling (i.e., experiments), and how this affects reproducibility and accuracy of our findings.
+In this section I want to demonstrate the variability arising from the underlying mathematics of probabilities that affect sampling (i.e., experiments), and how this affects reproducibility and accuracy of our findings.

 From the “drawing balls from a bag” analogy, each of the 10 students will draw 3 independent numbers from the big bag containing the population of doubling times.
 We expect all 10 studies to find the true mean of 20 min and SD of 2 min.
 Let’s see if this actually happens in our simulations!

 The results of \(n\) = 3 experiments each by 10 ideal students are shown in in Figure 3.6.
 (Such simulations are possible in R using the function rnorm , which generates random numbers from a distribution of a given mean and SD).
 The results are plotted as the 3 sample values (circles), their sampling mean (square) with error bars representing the 2SD range of sampling distribution; the horizontal line at 20 min is the expected population mean.
-Recall that in a normal distribution 95 out of 100 values are within \(\pm\) 1.96 x SD, and only 5 of 100 samples we draw (experiments we perform) would be outlier values.
-We would expect that the true mean of 20 min should be within ~1.96 x SD range of our sampling SD.
-Indeed, the true population mean of 20 min (horizontal line) is within \(\pm\) ~1.96 x sampling SD in all 10 students’ experiments.
-We note that in this case of 10 studies most of the means are near 20 min but the sampling SD varies a lot.
+Recall that in a normal distribution, 95 out of 100 values are within \(\pm\) 1.96 x SD, and only 5 of 100 samples would be outlier values.
+We expect that the true mean of 20 min is within ~1.96 x SD range of our sampling SD.
+In our simulated example, this happened only in 8 out of 10 students’ experiments!

 Figure 3.6: Sampling means and standard deviations.
 The graph shows outcomes from 10 studies, each consisting of \(n = 3\) independent experiments measuring E. coli doubling times.
 The large square is the sample mean of each study and the small circles are the individual sample values.
 The error bars depict the 2SD range.
 The horizontal line at 20 min is the true population mean.